jxnwxx/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-DoctorBase detects NRIC not in storage
+DoctorBase detects that the given INDEX does not correspond to any patient in the current list
   * 1a1.
 DoctorBase rejects command and does nothing
   Use case ends.